oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 >
 > - Portability: A log file that contains relative references together with `uriBaseId` properties can be interpreted on a machine where the files are located at a different absolute location.
 >
-> - Determinism: A log file that uses `uriBaseId` properties has a better chance of being “deterministic”; that is, of being identical from run to run if none of its inputs have changed, even if those runs occur on machines where the files are located at different absolute locations.
+> - Determinism: A log file that uses `uriBaseId` properties has a better chance of being "deterministic"; that is, of being identical from run to run if none of its inputs have changed, even if those runs occur on machines where the files are located at different absolute locations.
 For more information on this point, see Appendix F.
 >
 > - Security: The use of `uriBaseId` properties avoids the persistence of absolute path names in the log file.
 Absolute path names can reveal information that might be sensitive.
 >
-> - Semantics: Assuming the reader of the log file (an end user or another tool) has the necessary context, they can understand the meaning of the location specified by the `uri` property, for example, “this is a source file”.
+> - Semantics: Assuming the reader of the log file (an end user or another tool) has the necessary context, they can understand the meaning of the location specified by the `uri` property, for example, "this is a source file".
 >
 For more guidance on the intended use of the `uriBaseId` property, see [§3.4.7](#guidance-on-the-use-of-artifactlocation-objects).